hawku/TabletDriver/README.md

 #### Changelog:

 >**v0.0.12:**
->- Added multi-instance prevention.
+> - Added multi-instance prevention.
 Old TabletDriverGUI.exe should pop up if you try to open another one.
+> - New tablet configurations: CTL-680, CTH-680

 >**v0.0.11:**
 > - Fix for DPI scaling problems.
 Screen mapping were wrong when the monitor DPI scaling wasn't 100%